chrissimpkins/notis/README.md

 ```
 notis "longrunner bigfile.baf"
 ```
-When you run notis with this syntax, you will receive a notification that identifies the completed command with up to 20 characters of the original command string.
+When you run Notis with this syntax, you will receive a notification that identifies the completed command with up to 20 characters of the original command string.

 ### Pipe Standard Output from Command to Notis
 You can also use Notis by piping the standard output stream of another command to the Notis standard input stream.
 Assuming that you are running the command `longrunner bigfile.baf`: